codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 *Step 1* - Follow the installation instructions of the previous section

-*Step 2* -  Run `kubectl edit deployment runner -ncodefresh-runtime` and add the proxy variables like this
+*Step 2* -  Run `kubectl edit deployment runner -n codefresh-runtime` and add the proxy variables like this

 {% highlight yaml %}
 {% raw %}